Timothy-Liuxf/tm-blogs/blogs/en-US/c_cpp/why-const-is-essential-in-cpp.md

 }
 ```

 And if one day we call this function as: `cabs(Complex(0.0, 0.0))` and compile it, the compiler will give an error!
-Very 'amazing', well (but it seems that VS2008 will not give a compilation error, so let's ignore VS2008).
+Very "amazing", well (but it seems that VS2008 will not give a compilation error, so let's ignore VS2008).
 But why?
-Note that what we called 'reference' typically can only be initialized with an [lvalue expression](./lvalue-and-rvalue.md) (after the rvalue reference is introduced into C++11, the original reference is also called 'lvalue reference'), but `Complex(0.0, 0.0)` is an rvalue expression, thus cannot be referenced by lvalue references.
+Note that what we called "reference" typically can only be initialized with an [lvalue expression](./lvalue-and-rvalue.md) (after the rvalue reference is introduced into C++11, the original reference is also called "lvalue reference"), but `Complex(0.0, 0.0)` is an rvalue expression, thus cannot be referenced by lvalue references.
 Then how should we change the code?
 One approach is to change the parameter to `Complex z`.
 However, for some types, copying their objects may cause much overhead, or the copy constructor cannot be accessed or [is deleted](https://en.cppreference.com/w/cpp/language/function#Deleted_functions), so the parameter must be a reference.
 Then we can use `const` to solve this problem.
 [In C++, lvalue references to const-qualified (but not volatile-qualified) types can be initialized with both lvalue expressions and rvalue expressions.](https://en.cppreference.com/w/cpp/language/reference_initialization) So the function can be rewritten as below:

 ```c++
 double cabs(const Complex& z)